Amdro Ant Block Home Perimeter Ant Killer Bait

 Not safe around pets

-Amdro Ant Block Home Perimeter Ant Bait Granules
+Amdro Ant Block Home Perimeter Ant Killer Bait

 We purchased the AMDRO Ant Block Home Perimeter Ant Bait so our expert reviewer could put it to the test in her home.
 Keep reading for our full product review.